 - (1) The potential realizable value is calculated from the closing price of our common stock on the dates of grants to executive officers.
 These amounts represent certain assumed rates of appreciation only.
 There can be no assurance provided to any executive officer or other holder of our securities that the actual stock price appreciation over the ten-year option term will be at the assumed 5% and 10% levels or at any other defined level.
-Unless the market price of our common stock appreciates over the option term, no value will be realized from those option grants which were made with an exercise price equal to the fair market value of the option shares on the grant date. - (2) Percentage is based on 1,899,300 shares underlying options granted to employees during the fiscal year ended January 1, 2005 from the 2000 Stock Incentive Plan. - (3) The exercise price may be paid in cash or in shares of our common stock valued at fair market value on the exercise date.
+Unless the market price of our common stock appreciates over the option term, no value will be realized from those option grants which were made with an exercise price equal to the fair market value of the option shares on the grant date. - (2) Percentage is based on 1,579,874 shares underlying options granted to employees during the fiscal year ended December 31, 2005 from the 2000 Stock Incentive Plan. - (3) The exercise price may be paid in cash or in shares of our common stock valued at fair market value on the exercise date.
 Alternatively, the option may be exercised through a cashless exercise procedure.
-Outstanding options will become exercisable and vested on an accelerated basis if we are acquired and (i) such options are not assumed or (ii) upon termination under certain circumstances within 18 months following an acquisition. - (4) Options were granted on January 5, 2004 and become exercisable with respect to (i) twenty percent (20%) of the option shares upon optionee's completion of one year of service measured from January 5, 2004 and (ii) the balance of the option shares in a series of 48 equal successive monthly installments over the 48 month period measured from the first year anniversary of January 5, 2004. - (5) Options were granted on August 10, 2004 and become exercisable with respect to (i) twenty percent (20%) of the option shares upon optionee's completion of one year of service measured from August 10, 2004 and (ii) the balance of the option shares in a series of 48 equal successive monthly installments over the 48 month period measured from the first year anniversary of August 10, 2004.
+Outstanding options will become exercisable and vested on an accelerated basis if we are acquired and (i) such options are not assumed or (ii) upon termination under certain circumstances within 18 months following an acquisition. - (4) Options were granted on September 14, 2005 and become exercisable with respect to (i) twenty percent (20%) of the option shares upon optionee's completion of one year of service measured from September 14, 2005 and (ii) the balance of the option shares in a series of 48 equal successive monthly installments over the 48-month period measured from the first anniversary of September 14, 2005. - (5) Options were granted on May 20, 2005 and become exercisable in 12 successive equal monthly installments over the 12-month period measured from April 3, 2005. - (6) Options were granted on December 19, 2005 and become exercisable with respect to (i) twenty percent (20%) of the option shares upon optionee's completion of one year of service measured from December 19, 2005 and (ii) the balance of the option shares in a series of 48 equal successive monthly installments over the 48-month period measured from the first anniversary of December 19, 2005. - (7) Options were granted on May 20, 2005 and become exercisable with respect to (i) twenty percent (20%) of the option shares upon optionee's completion of one year of service measured from April 25, 2005 and (ii) the balance of the option shares in a series of 48 equal successive monthly installments over the 48-month period measured from the first anniversary of April 25, 2005.